dataz/dataz-parent/README.md

 ==================

 1. Clone this repository (or download is as ZIP) from Github.
-2. Start installing the actually dataSet projects.
+2. Start installing the actually dataZ projects.
 3. Use the projects (build, install, modify, ...).